IepIweidieng/TJAPlayer3/tja.md

 TJA header are written in the format of **`HEADER:values`**.

+A lenient regular expression (Python): `^[ \t]*([^ \t:]*)[ \t]*:(.*)$`

+* Group 1: `HEADER:` part excluding the `:`.
+* Group 2: `values` part.

 Each header ***MUST*** be placed on its own line.

-The `HEADER:` part ***MUST*** be written in an all-upper-case manner and ***MUST NOT*** contain whitespaces in-between.
-No leading non-newline whitespaces are allowed.
+For a recognized header, `HEADER:` part ***MUST*** be written in an all-upper-case manner and ***MUST NOT*** contain whitespaces in-between. *Unspecified*: Whether leading non-newline whitespaces are allowed.

-Headers with an unrecognized `HEADER:` name are ignored.
+* In TaikoJiro1, leading non-newline spaces makes the header unrecognized.

-If the `values` part is omitted, the default value is used, which can be used for resetting previously used headers from other difficulties or player sides to their default value.
+For some headers, if the `values` part is omitted, the default value is used, which can be used for resetting previously used headers from other player sides to their default value.

+If the `values` part is not in expected format, or if the default value is not used when `values` is omitted, the header is unrecognized.

 For non-string values, whitespaces can immediately occur after `:`, *e.g.*, [`LEVEL: 8`](#level).

 * Although the forms with whitespaces are seldom seen.

+*Unspecified*: Whether unrecognized headers are ignored.

+* In TJAPlayer2 for.PC but not OpenTaiko (0auBSQ) v0.6.0.73, headers unrecognized due to the `values` part either takes the default value, or terminates the parsing and make the chart empty or unselectable.
+* In OpenTaiko (0auBSQ) v0.6.0.73: Unrecognized headers due to the `values` part are ignored and warned.
+* **Recommendation for simulator developers**: Unrecognized headers should be ignored with optional warnings.

 #### Post-[#START](#start--end) Header Position